kshittijagrawal/redefine-reckoner/README.md

-# Redefine Ready Reckoner
+# Redefine Reckoner

-Welcome to the **Redefine Ready Reckoner** project!
+Welcome to the **Redefine Reckoner** project!
 This Streamlit application allows users to filter and view feature availability across different checkout types and verticals.

 ## Table of Contents